williamsca/bargaining-upzone/README.md

 GIS Data:
 - Parcel boundaries: https://vgin.vdem.virginia.gov/datasets/virginia-parcels/about

+## Notes from John McGlennon on 6/5/2023
+Questions:
+In general, how much of a premium do you think local governments put on cash over in-kind proffers?

+There's been a huge increase in the amount of cash proffer revenue collected by VA localities in the last two decades.
+What's behind this trend, and is it likely to continue?

+I understand that the bulk of reported cash proffer revenue comes from single-family residential uses.
+Is that correct?
+Do you have a ballpark guess on what fraction of proffer revenue comes from single-family residential, multi-family residential, and commercial development?

+Do you have suggestions for how to collect data on individual rezoning negotiations?
+The DCHD survey has yearly totals, but it would be great to see more detail: the characteristics of the development, the non-cash proffers, the original land use, etc.

+I've looked at whether the 2016 Proffer Reform Act had any effect on the number of approved single-family building permits for localities that routinely collected cash proffers.
+The diff-in-diff estimates are imprecise, but they indicate a ~10% decrease.
+Does that strike you as plausible?

+I appreciate any insight into the political economy of the 2016 reform, the 2019 fix, and what might be next.

+More broadly, I'm curious how Virginia conditional zoning policy differs from other states.

 ## Notes from Joe Lerch (VACo Director of Local Govt.
 Policy) on 4/5/2023
 2016/2019 Reforms: